openfaas/cron-connector/README.md

 # A Cron Connector for OpenFaaS

 This is a cron event connector for OpenFaaS.
 This was built to provide a timer interface to trigger OpenFaaS functions.
+Also checkout OpenFaas [docs on cron](https://docs.openfaas.com/reference/cron/) for other methods on how you can run cron connector.

 ## How to Use